julzaza/wildwitchherbs/_posts/2025-07-01-wormwood-witchcraft-war.md

 - Repel insects and lice
 - Mask the taste of poor water or food

 Soldiers and long-distance travelers often carried wormwood not as luxury, but as **maintenance for a body under stress**.
-In folk logic, bitterness strengthened the will and sharpened awareness—qualities valued in dangerous conditions.
+In folk logic, bitterness strengthened the will and sharpened awareness, qualities valued in dangerous conditions.

 This practical use reinforced its symbolic role: wormwood was the plant of **endurance without softness**.